unosec/project/DesigningforSSE_Assignment4.md

 Assignment Overview / Project Board
 -
-This document will review the data flow diagrams (DFDs) for each of the five scenarios identified when building misuse cases and assurance claims for our hypothetical bank staff using the Nextcloud application.
+This document reviews the data flow diagrams (DFDs) for each of the five scenarios that were identified when building Nextcloud application misuse cases and assurance claims for our hypothetical bank staff.

 Scenarios